TosbackCgusBridge-Bot/CGUs-versions/Aeropostale/Privacy Policy.md

 *   Live Chat (9am - 10pm EST)Call Us
 *   Use Student Discount

 © 2018 Aeropostale.
-All Rights Reserved. close dialogGive us your email to snag50-70% OFFEverythingPlease enter aboveAccess the saleI don't want 50-70% off\*Cannot be combined with other offersYOU’VE SNAGGED 50-70% off storewideCHECK OUT TODAY'S BEST DEALS:SHOP GIRLSSHOP GUYSSHOP NEW ARRIVALSStart Shoppingclose dialog
+All Rights Reserved.
+BESbswyBESbswyBESbswyBESbswyBESbswyBESbswyBESbswyBESbswyclose dialogGive us your email to snag50-70% OFFEverythingPlease enter aboveAccess the saleI don't want 50-70% off\*Cannot be combined with other offersYOU’VE SNAGGED 50-70% off storewideCHECK OUT TODAY'S BEST DEALS:SHOP GIRLSSHOP GUYSSHOP NEW ARRIVALSStart Shoppingclose dialog

 Refer a friend and get $15 off.